-These days, many people are familiar with the beneficial effects of the non-psychoactive cannabis compound cannabidiol (CBD).
+These days, many people are familiar with the beneficial effects of cannabidiol (CBD).
 But while CBD tends to get all the credit, most CBD preparations actually contain dozens of beneficial cannabinoids.

 These include not just THC, CBG, CBN, and CBC, but also their precursor compounds such as THCa and CBDa.
 In fact, it is these parent molecules that CBD and all other cannabinoids come from.